-With its parent Institute and the Translational Center for Regenerative Therapies in Wuerzburg, its Project Group for Materials Recycling and Resource Strategies at Alzenau and Hanau, and its Center for High-Temperature Materials and Design HTL at Bayreuth Fraunhofer ISC combines first-rate expertise in materials science with long-standing experience in materials processing, industrial application and the upscaling of production and process technologies to pilot scale as well as in materials analysis and characterization.
-Two attached Application Centers – "Textile Fiber Ceramics" based at the University of Applied Sciences in Hof-Münchberg and “Resource Efficiency“ at the University for Applied Sciences in Aschaffenburg, excellently complement this expertise.
+With its parent Institute and the Translational Center for Regenerative Therapies in Wuerzburg as well as its Center for High-Temperature Materials and Design HTL at Bayreuth Fraunhofer ISC combines first-rate expertise in materials science with long-standing experience in materials processing, industrial application and the upscaling of production and process technologies to pilot scale as well as in materials analysis and characterization.
+The Fraunhofer R&D Center Electromobility, the Center Smart Materials and the attached Application Center "Textile Fiber Ceramics" based at the University of Applied Sciences in Hof-Münchberg, excellently complement this expertise.
 As part of the Fraunhofer-Gesellschaft, the Institute is crosslinked with its sister institutes and a number of other R&D institutions in and outside Europe.
 It is involved in a multitude of joint projects on national and international scale.

 As parent institute to quite a number of different entities, the Fraunhofer ISC is privileged to combine first-rate expertise in materials science with long-standing experience in materials processing, application and analysis.
-The Institute focuses on effordable health care and regenerative therapies, on resource and energy efficiency, and on sustainability, emphasizing the use of regrowing and economically friendly raw materials, the substitution of critical materials and smart and sustainable processing techniques.
+The Institute focuses on effordable health care and regenerative therapies, on resource and energy efficiency, and on sustainability, emphasizing the use of regrowing and economically friendly raw materials, the avoidance of critical materials as well as on smart and sustainable processing techniques.

 In addition to contract R&D, the Fraunhofer ISC can provide analytical services up into production, perform characterization tasks, optimize processes, design customized devices and undertake the upscaling of production and processing techniques to pilot scale.
 Other R&D priorities include innovative recycling technologies and strategies to secure the supply of valuable resources.
 The Fraunhofer ISC, with its Translational Center Regenerative Therapies, its Project Group IWKS and the Center HTL, is a strong R&D partner for industry whenever it comes to quality ensurance or investments into the future.